Leonardiae/maximus/SECURITY.md

 ## Reporting a Vulnerability

-To report security issues send an email to security@osmium.space (not for support).
+To report security issues send an email to security@maximus.space (not for support).